Social Norms in Cinema: A Cross-Cultural Analysis of Shame, Pride and Prejudice: Results

-\paragraph{Dataset of cross-cultural social norms} For the Bollywood set, GPT-4 chat predicted reasons (also implicit social norms) for 5321 (99.2\%) shame-related dialogues out of 5363, and 2237 (74.6\%) pride-related dialogues out of 2999.
+\paragraph{Cross-Cultural Shame/Pride Dataset} For the Bollywood set, GPT-4 predicted reasons (also implicit social expectations) for 5321 (98.4\%) shame-related dialogues out of 5409, and 2237 (74.6\%) pride-related dialogues out of 2999.
 For the Hollywood set, GPT-4 chat predicted a reason for 1156 (94.6\%) shame-related dialogues out of 1221 and 1731 (61.7\%) pride-related dialogues out of 2805.
-Upon manual analysis, we found that pride is expressed even without a reason to express affection, specifically toward close family members such as son.
-GPT-4 chat predicted a total of \textbf{10,445 social norms} (See Table \ref{tab:normGenderDistribution} for norm distribution).
-A sample of five reasons extracted for shame and pride is provided in Tables \ref{tab:reason_shame} and \ref{tab:reason_pride}.
+Upon manual analysis, we found that pride is also used to express affection, specifically toward close family members such as children.
+As a result, a lower number of reasons is associated with pride compared to shame.
+GPT-4 chat predicted a total of \textbf{10,445 social expectations} (See Table \ref{tab:normGenderDistribution} for distribution).
+Prompting "reasons" behind shame and pride allowed us to capture high specificity in cultural norms (See Tables \ref{tab:reason_shame} for shame-related expectations and \ref{tab:reason_pride} for pride-related expectations).